Investor Financing

 Investor Financing Cons:

-• You must give up share of ownership
+- You must give up your share of ownership

 However, an investor isn’t right for every business.
-The expertise and funding often have strings attached, and those strings may not be right for you.
+The expertise and funding often have strings attached, and those strings may not be suitable for you.
 Your investor will likely want a share of the company’s profits.
 He or she may want decision-making authority.
-They may even want full control of the business.
+They may even want complete control of the business.

 Before you dive headfirst into an investor agreement, take some time to consider whether it’s the right option for you.
-Here are a few important questions to ask yourself:
+Here are a few essential questions to ask yourself:

 Are you willing to share a high percentage of your business profits?

 It’s important to remember the difference between an investor and a lender.
-When you borrow money, you have an obligation to repay the lender.
-You usually have a fixed payment schedule, and you must make those payments regardless of how well or poorly your business is doing.
+When you borrow money, you must repay the lender.
+You usually have a fixed payment schedule and must make those payments regardless of how well or poorly your business is doing.

-Even if your business is failing, you’re still obligated to repay the loan.
-However, if you are very profitable, the lender has no access to any funds beyond your required payments.
+Even if your business is failing, you must repay the loan.
+However, if you are very profitable, the lender cannot access funds beyond your required payments.

 That’s not necessarily the case with an investor.
-When you take on an investor, you may not be obligated to a specific payment schedule.
+You may not be obligated to a specific payment schedule when you take on an investor.
 That can be a good thing.
-If the business is struggling or if cash flow is tight, you’re not tied to burdensome debt payments.
+If the business is struggling or cash flow is tight, you’re not tied to burdensome debt payments.

 However, an investor will likely want to cash in when the business is successful.
 They may want a percentage of the profits.
 If you sell the company, they will likely want a portion of the payout.
-While an investor can bring much needed funding and expertise, they will also take a portion of the financial reward that comes with ownership.
+While investors can bring much-needed funding and expertise, they will also take some financial rewards with ownership.
 Think about whether you are willing to include someone else in your profits.

 Are you willing to let unfamiliar people participate or take control of important managerial decisions?

-When you bring on an investor, you are bringing another owner into the business.
+When you bring on an investor, you bring another owner into the business.
 They have capital at risk in the business, just like you.
-That means they may want to offer input as to how the business should be run.
-They may want a say in hiring, product design, and your plans for growth.
-They may even want to bring in their own employees.
+That means they may want to offer input as to how the company should be run.
+They may want a say in hiring, product design, and your growth plans.
+They may even want to bring in their employees.

 Of course, one way to limit their input is to limit the size of their equity stake.
-If an investor owns only a few percent of your business, it may be difficult for them to make demands or offer strong input.
-However, the larger the equity stake the more influence they will likely want to have.
+If an investor owns only a few percent of your business, making demands or offering strong input may be difficult.
+However, the larger the equity stake, the more influence they will likely want to have.

 Taking a large amount of investor funding can be tempting.
-Before you sign the deal, though, consider how much decision-making authority you are willing to cede to someone else.
-It may pay to take less funding and retain more ownership of the business.
+Before you sign the deal, consider how much decision-making authority you are willing to cede to someone else.
+It may pay to take less funding and retain more business ownership.

 Did you start your business to ultimately work for someone else?

-In some instances, your investor may demand significant control of the business in exchange for their funding.
+Sometimes, your investor may demand significant business control in exchange for funding.
 This is especially true if your business is struggling and desperately needs an infusion of cash.
 The investor may use their leverage to request more influence and decision-making authority.

-The question to ask is whether you are ceding so much control that you are essentially turning yourself into your investor’s employee.
+The question is whether you are ceding so much control that you essentially turn yourself into your investor’s employee.
 Do you control the business?
 Do you answer to the investor?
 Does the investor have the ability to fire you from your own business?

-If you don’t want to be someone else’s employee, then you an investor partnership may not be for you.
-At the very least, you may want to create a document that specifically states how much authority the investor has.
+If you don’t want to be someone else’s employee, an investor partnership may not be for you.
+At the very least, you may want to create a document explicitly stating how much authority the investor has.

 Does the investor truly add value beyond simply the money?

 Many business owners consider investors because the business faces financial challenges.
 Cash flow may be tight.
 The business may need money to expand.
-The company might not be able to fulfill orders because they don’t have the cash to buy supplies.
+The company might be unable to fulfill orders because they don’t have the cash to buy supplies.
 An investor can solve many financial issues.

 However, the best investors bring much more than money to the table.
 They could have experience in your industry, which allows them to serve as a mentor or advisor.
 They might have connections that could open up new markets.
 Or they may be able to fill a critical void, such as chief financial officer or VP of business development.

 Look beyond the financials when considering investors.
-Ideally, you should partner with someone who can help you overcome strategic challenges in addition to financial obstacles.
+Ideally, you should partner with someone who can help you overcome strategic challenges and financial obstacles.

 Do you have a clear and feasible exit strategy with the investor?